 Astronomy Hike Join the merit badge class for late night star gazing.
 Bring your chair/ground cover.
+Bird Beak Battle Royale Use the engineering process to learn about the adaptation in bird beak size over time.
+Scouts will design and build their own bird beaks.
+Come to the Ecology Center to test your fitness in this epic challenge.
 Bug Wall Exploration Rock the night with games, music and creepy crawlies.
 Participation counts toward All-Camp Challenge.
 Conservation Project Help preserve the beauty of Camp Sequassen by conducting a conservation project.
 Many projects are available, contact the Ecology Director for details.
 Ecology Jeopardy Test your Ecology knowledge against other Scouts to discover who holds the most knowledge of the outdoor world.
 Participation counts toward All-Camp Challenge.
 Ecology Open House Adult campers are invited to the Nature Center for a behind the scenes look at what's involved in delivering a top notch ecology program.
 We make it look easy but it ain't.
 Come see for yourself.
-Leave No Trace Learn the principles of Leave No Trace here at Camp Sequassen.
-Available to leaders and campers by appointment.
 Owl Pellet Jigsaw Take a piece of owl poop.
 Study it carefully and then assemble the skeleton of what it was before it got eaten.
 How cool is that?
 Plant/Tree Identification A short walk around Sequassen brings you into contact with many species of plants and trees.
 Come out and meet them.
 Open to Scouts and leaders.
 Tasty Geology Have you ever wanted to learn about the formation of various types of rocks?
 Well, if you have and you like ice cream, this is the program for you.
 Stop by the Ecology Center to learn more.
 Who said rocks can't be sweet!